 Issue 58: Don't Be Evil

-In an age of digital footprints but diminishing attention spans, who decides what we remember?
+In a digital age, who decides what we remember?

 Digital giants have nearly unlimited access to our private data.
 What happens to society’s youngest and most vulnerable?